 If you’re not sure whether the email you’re looking for is in archive or elsewhere, select All Mailboxes instead:

 Outlook will then display all the emails which match your search criteria.

 Microsoft Outlook is an immensely powerful took for businesses, however many organisations only use a fraction of its functionality.

-With our support, you can make sure you’re getting the most from Outlook and all your Microsoft applications.
+We are Microsoft 365 specialists in Kent and with our support, you can make sure you’re getting the most from Outlook and all your Microsoft applications.